icassina/random-repo/README.md

 As you click on the "Search country…" box, a drop-down menu appears, with a list of countries.
-As you start typing, the list shrinks showing only the countries matching the string the search box.
+As you start typing, the list shrinks showing only the countries matching the text in the search box.
 Note: it will use the name, the code and the keywords of each country to find a match.

 As the you hit enter, the first country matching the criteria is selected and three requests are sent to the server, as shown in the logs box (here using